 Fathers' Custody, Visitation & Child Support Rights

 The court will determine visitation and custody based on the child's best interests.
 This depends on the home environment, school systems, the child's physical and psychological health, and – in some cases – the child's preference.
 Visitation rights are usually granted to the non-custodial parent, but the judge can decrease or eliminate visitation rights if they deem it necessary for the health or safety of the child.

 Both parents are obligated to support the child in some way until the age of 18.
 Usually, this is in the form of child support payments from the non-custodial parent.
 The court can change or halt child support payments, but the custodial parent CANNOT withhold visitation due to missed or delinquent payments.
 You can also have child support payments decreased for spending more time with the child.

 If you want to appeal or amend your current child custody arrangement or visitation schedule, you should consult a skilled South Carolina custody attorney.
 Attorneys who are well versed in South Carolina family legal matters will be able to help you figure out your best course of action.

 Providing for Your Child's Education and Welfare

-Both parents share equal rights and responsibilities when it comes to the welfare and education of the child.
-Each may attend school functions unless restricted by court order, and both may access all medical and educational records.
+Both parents share equal rights and responsibilities when it comes to the religion, education, health, and welfare of the child.
+Each parent may attend religious and school functions unless restricted by court order and both may access medical and educational records.

-You do have rights if the other parent takes the child and tries to hide from you.
+If your child's mother tries to take the child and hides, you have legal rights and options.
 There are two situations in which you can use Federal Parent Locator Services.

 - If a criminal custodial interference case is being investigated or prosecuted.